-In determining gain or loss, the basis of property will generally be its cost (see section 1012 and related regulations).
+Column (e)-Cost or other basis.
+In determining gain or loss, the basis of property is generally its cost (see section 1012 and related regulations).
 The exceptions to the general rule are provided in sections contained in subchapters C, K, O, and P of the Code.
 For example, if the corporation acquired the property by dividend, liquidation of another corporation, transfer from a shareholder, reorganization, bequest, contribution or gift, tax-free exchange, involuntary conversion, certain asset acquisitions, or wash sale of stock, see sections 301 (or 1059), 334, 362 (or 358), 1014, 1015, 1031, 1033, 1060, and 1091, respectively.
 Attach an explanation if you use a basis other than actual cash cost of the property.